com-pas/compas-architecture/README.md

 Interested in contributing?
 Please read carefully the [CONTRIBUTING guidelines](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).

 ## Github Pages
 This site is provided as a [gitbook site](https://com-pas.github.io/compas-architecture/).
 The content however is maintained and edited on [Github](https://github.com/com-pas/compas-architecture).
-Contributers are only alowed to contribute by editing the content on Github and must do so by presenting their modifications as pull-request to the community.
+Contributers are only alowed to contribute by editing the content on Github and must do so by presenting their modifications as *pull-request* to the community.
+The diagrams on this page are created using [DrawIO](https://github.com/jgraph/drawio-desktop/releases) and follow [Unified Modeling Language (UML)](https://www.omg.org/spec/UML/).
+The drawIO design file is available on this site: [/blob-files/CoMPAS.drawio](blob-files/CoMPAS.drawio).
+Modification made to UML diagrams on this site must be made in this file and the modified file must be part of the pull request.